 Miami is a national leader in the number of students who study abroad, and Miami faculty offer a variety of education abroad experiences.

 Faculty-led education abroad and domestic programs are directed by experienced Miami University faculty.
 Program topics include all levels of foreign language immersed in host countries and/or discipline specific courses focused and engaged in the host location.
-Programs vary from two weeks during university breaks, up to a full semester, and may allow students to fulfill Global Miami Plan or other degree requirements.
+Programs vary from two weeks during university breaks, up to a full semester or year, and may allow students to fulfill Global Miami Plan or other degree requirements.

 Recent programs and locations include the Summer MUDEC Program in Luxembourg; international business in South America, Australia, and the East and Southeast Asia; ecology and geology in the Bahamas, Belize and Costa Rica; engineering in Germany, Korea, and India; and arts, culture and heritage, in France, Malta, Oman, and Cuba.
 Language immersion programs include Italian, German, Chinese, Spanish, Portuguese, and French.
-Examples of recent Study Away programs include: Entrepreneurial Consulting in San Francisco, Inside Hollywood, and programs in New York, NY and Washington, DC.
+Examples of recent Study Away programs include: entrepreneurial consulting in San Francisco, Inside Hollywood, and professional development programs in New York, NY and Washington, DC.